-My initial review of Ricky was negative mainly because I’m a skeptical person.
+My initial review of Ricky was negative mainly because I’m a sceptical person.
 I saw this young guy driving around in a McLaren, talking about real estate / day trading and immediately thought scam artist!
 Selling trading programs is a lucrative niche, day traders such as Jason Bond and Cameron Fous make millions every year through selling education to newbies.
 Low-priced stocks are prone to manipulation so I presumed Ricky’s plan was to build up a large following to sell alerts or pump worthless penny stocks.

 Ricky is a savvy online marketer and understands how to build an audience leveraging the power of YouTube.
 His channel has 137,000 followers approximately and videos have attracted millions of views.
 He creates eye-catching thumbnails, with a headline to attract views – “how to make $100 a day in the stock market.”
 Recently he uploaded a video where he picked up a random stranger in his McLaren supercar.
 The video is a clever viral marketing tactic to advertise his service and appeal to a wider audience outside of his normal viewers.
 More than likely this video will receive well over 100,000 views.

 There are hundreds of people online selling day trading courses purely to make money off young naive millennials and I hate seeing people getting scammed.
 I think Ricky is a great teacher for new traders without any experience.
 In my opinion, charging $300 is too expensive for the average person.
 It would be more reasonable to charge a smaller fee of $150 or offer membership for $50 per month.